dewomser/Toot_music_is_playing/README.md

 *  Strawberry (KDE)
 *  amarok 3 (KDE)
 *  Elisa (KDE)
+*  tauon
+*  Chrome und Firefox(browser with Plasma-integration) youtube,bandcam and much more
-*  cmus (console) No cover available
+*  cmus (console) No cover available / nur in Branch 2025
 *  Nextcloud Music (Browser with Plasma Integration) Script works after configuraion.
-Read!
+Read! /Nur in Branch 2025
-*  Chrome und Firefox(browser with Plasma-integration) youtube,bandcam and much more

-and sends as a Toot  to your Mastodon account https://toot.bezdomni.net/
+and sends as a Toot  to your Mastodon account.
+Toot must be installed https://toot.bezdomni.net/

 Needs Linux with mpris, Bash,[Toot](https://toot.readthedocs.io/en/latest/index.html) (a Mastodon CLI)